Erika and Benjamin Sifrit: Aftermath

 In March 2010, Benjamin Sifrit filed for divorce, which was granted in August 2010.

 Both Sifrits have filed numerous appeals, all of which have failed.
 Benjamin exhausted his last appeal in 2010.
 Erika's appeal, citing ineffectiveness of counsel, was denied in 2014.

 Benjamin Sifrit became eligible for parole in 2021.
 His first parole request was refused in April 2022.
 If he is not granted parole, he will be released from prison in 2030.
-Erika Sifrit was denied parole in 2024.